apeiros/baretest/README.markdown

 Summary
 -------

-Bare Test is a concise testing framework that has all you need but nothing more.
-You only need to learn 2 methods to use it, and around 10 to be a power user.
-And all of that in under 100 lines of code.
+Three methods to use it, Twenty to master it, less than hundred lines of code - yet fully featured test-framework.
+That is Bare Test.